 As the name indicates, a cash flow statement shows the cash flowing in and out of your business.
 The cash flow statement incorporates cash from business operations and includes cash inflows and outflows from investment and financing activities to deliver a holistic cash picture of your company.

 Investment activities include purchasing land or equipment or research & development activities that aren’t necessarily part of daily operations.
 Cash movements due to financing activities include cash flowing in a business through investors and/or banks and cash flowing out due to debt repayment or distributions made to shareholders.

-You should total all these three components of a cash flow statement for any specified period to arrive at a total ending cash balance.
-Constructing a solid projected cash flow statement will ensure you anticipate capital needs to carry the business to a place of sustainable operations.
+You should total all these three components of a cash flow projection for any specified period to arrive at a total ending cash balance.
+Constructing solid cash flow projections will ensure you anticipate capital needs to carry the business to a place of sustainable operations.